 - Lamb liver is milder than beef liver; turkey liver tastes better than chicken liver.
 Kidneys are also mild tasting; you could chop it up and put into sloppy joes, stews, spaghetti sauce.

 - Sally Fallon (WAPF President) recommends freezing liver and grating it – this is used in a homemade baby formula recipe, and you could also put it in meatloaf – but Blair says you can taste the liver in meatloaf, so a pâté is better with herbs and wine.
 (Link for recipes is below.)

 - You could take the desiccated liver capsules if you just can’t eat liver, but you get a smaller amount of nutrients than you’d get with the real thing.
-It is also very expensive.
 Another alternative is to freeze it, cut it into pill size pieces, and take it that way.
-(At the moment, this is the way I’m considering trying it!)
+I’ve never tried that though!

 Blair shared her love of eating beef heart.
 (We now love it, too – read the post, “You CAN eat beef heart!”)

 - She says it has a tasty, rich meaty flavor, a milder taste than liver.

 - It is a muscle meat like steak, ground beef, roasts, etc. It is a heavier, more dense meat than others though.

 - It contains a lot more protein, and is slightly tougher, so she suggested using some sort of acidic marinade (see recipe link below).
 She said the longer it marinates, the more tender it will be.

 - The recipes she sent to Marilyn are geared to those who are more squeamish at the thought of eating organ meats.